ckkqwer/The-Last-Bastion/README.md

 # The Last Bastion
-An android game develop in android studio using Java.\
+An android game develop in android studio using Java.
+All asset are taken from the internet.\
 Demo: https://youtu.be/EkMdMFrd2kg

 Introduction